My changes to the default Phoenix boilerplate

 + <title><%= title(assigns) %></title>

-Since there’s no fallbacks, if a HTML view doesn’t define title/2 or doesn’t handle all templates then a runtime error will be raised.
+Since there’s no fallback, if a HTML view module doesn’t define title/2 (or doesn’t handle all templates) then a runtime error will be raised.

 Queryable